alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 - a marketing licence

 [Apply for a licence](https://www.gov.uk/guidance/apply-for-manufacturer-or-wholesaler-of-medicines-licences) if you don’t have one.

-You may need an export certificate depending on which country you’re exporting to.
-Talk to the importer who’s receiving your goods to find out if you need an export certificate.

 There are 5 types of export certificate for  human medicine licences and [5 different types of veterinary licences](#exporting-veterinary-drugs).